Khloe Kardashian Slammed For Alleged ‘Photoshop’ In Fresh Wave Of Post-Tristan Attacks

 On March 12, having returned to an account permitting comments, Khloe updated her Instagram with a confident image.
 A sheer-woven bodysuit left little the imagination, and Khloe’s wavy, blonde hair seemed to have undergone the “glam squad” treatment that the family is accustomed to.

 With a Las Vegas location caption and thanks to her stylists, Khloe praised her team for her “fabulous outfit,” but fans were left wondering if an editing team may have been at work.
-Six hours after being posted, the picture had accumulated over one million likes.
+Six hours after being posted, the picture had accumulated over 1 million likes.

 “you do know that celebrities still edit the photos and post them right?
 Lmao oml [sic]”